davidsowerby/gitplus/docs/build-properties.md

 `GitPlus` requires the following properties:

->githubApiTokenRestricted=an api token without create repo or delete repo rights<br>
+>githubApiTokenRaiseIssue=an api token with rights to create an issue<br>
 gitHubApiTokenCreateRepo=an api token with create repo rights<br>
-gitHubApiTokenDeleteRepo=an api token with ONLY delete repo rights<br>
+gitHubApiTokenDeleteRepo=an api token with delete repo rights<br>
 taggerName=That is me<br>
 taggerEmail=me@example.com<br>